scubamuc/wiki-md/README.md

 > [!NOTE]
 >Remember these are notes... so use any commands and scripts **at own risk**.
 Adapt them to your needs if you like, but be careful and double check!

-If you find the information you need, thats great and you're welcome 🤿 👌
+If you find what you need, thats great and you're welcome 🤿 👌